Becoming a better hockey player requires a certain dedication. Have you got what it takes?

 Yes, the NHL pros are supremely gifted, but none of them got to where they are without an extreme level of dedication.
 Be proud of your achievements and what you do right, but never rest on your laurels.
 Even the Crosbys and Ovechkins of this world can always do something better.

-Here is an infographic from Tucker Hockey which outlines a few more of the attributes that are necessary in becoming a great hockey player—no matter what level you play at.
+Here is an infographic from Tucker Hockey which outlines a few more of the attributes that are necessary to becoming a great hockey player—no matter what level you play at.